 Students will learn how the design process works, about the properties of different materials and how to apply them to real life situations.
-Students will have access to the latest in technology, with the newly equipped workshop including new machine tools as we as a laser cutter and 3D Printer.
-Students will be trained on the latest in 3D Modelling software, as used in industry.
+Students will have access to the latest in technology, with the newly equipped workshop including new machine tools such as our brand new Laser Cutter and 3D Printer.
+Students will be trained on the latest in 3D Modelling software, SolidWorks, as used in industry.